Regulated United Europe OÜ

 After approval, finalise banking or EMI arrangements, vendor integrations, customer terms, Travel Rule operations, staff training, and marketing controls before launch.
 Registration should be followed by real operational readiness, not immediate uncontrolled scaling.

-Open the key issues founders, compliance teams and legal leads usually need to confirm before a Lithuania CASP rollout.
+Open the key issues founders, compliance teams and legal leads usually need to confirm before launch.

 Usually not for pure proprietary activity using your own funds, but the answer depends on what service is actually being provided.
 If a person is simply buying and selling crypto for their own account and not operating an exchange, custody service, brokerage function, or regulated financial service for others, FCA cryptoasset registration is often not the relevant trigger.
 The analysis changes if the activity involves third-party money, client onboarding, managed services, or regulated investments.

 In most market usage, yes, but legally the terms are not identical.
-What many founders call a UK crypto license is usually FCA cryptoasset business registration under the AML regime.
+What many founders call a UK crypto license or a crypto license in UK is usually FCA cryptoasset business registration under the AML regime.
 That is different from FSMA authorisation for regulated activities and different again from compliance with the financial promotions regime.

 There is no single reliable flat fee.
 The total cost depends on the current FCA application fee, legal and compliance drafting, MLRO and governance setup, KYC/sanctions/blockchain analytics vendors, Travel Rule tooling, accounting, and banking onboarding.
-For serious operators, the filing fee is usually only a small part of the year-1 launch budget.
+For founders budgeting a cryptocurrency exchange license United Kingdom launch, the filing fee is usually only a small part of the year-1 launch budget.

 In practice, the project usually takes months, not days.
 A realistic timeline includes company setup, document drafting, submission, FCA completeness review, substantive review, and one or more RFI rounds.
 While the FCA may refer to review periods from a complete application, the total end-to-end timeline for founders is commonly around 4-9 months, sometimes longer for complex models.